Sharon Hayes (artist): Fingernails on a blackboard: Bella (2014)

 Fingernails on a blackboard: Bella investigates how voice acts as the embodied medium of speech and addresses the political consequences of gender and the specific limitations of power, communication, and relatability in the specter of public speech.
 The work takes the 1977 National Women's Conference in Houston, TX, as a historical point of departure, which was a result of an executive order to assess the status of women, in light of the United Nations proclaiming 1975 as International Women's Year.
 Following the well-attended, highly publicized event, an extension was granted for the ratification of the Equal Rights Amendment.
 But having only been ratified by 35 states by the 1982 deadline, the amendment never passed.
 The video work uses the transcript of a meeting between politician Bella Abzug – the New York Congresswoman head of the National Women's Conference – and her vocal coach.
 During their meeting, the pair work at neutralizing Abzug's regional accent and softening her tone – strategically altering her voice to something more universal and soothing.

 In My Little Corner of the World, Anyone Would Love You (2016)

 In In My Little Corner of the World, Anyone Would Love You, Hayes investigates queer and feminist archives in the US and the UK documenting gay liberation, women's liberation, as well as the pre-lesbian liberation movements: Daughters of Bilitis (US) and Minorities Research Group (UK).
-Hayes explores the specific limits of gender, the anti-racist work done by lesbian, queer, and transpeople of color to combat racism in white lesbian feminist groups and the historic and contemporary ways in which feminist, lesbian, and queer political collectivities have expanded and constrained gender expression.
+Hayes explores the specific limits of gender, the anti-racist work done by lesbian, queer, and trans people of color to combat racism in white lesbian feminist groups and the historic and contemporary ways in which feminist, lesbian, and queer political collectivities have expanded and constrained gender expression.
 The work was exhibited at The Common Guild in Glasgow and Studio Voltaire in London in 2016.